-The city of San Diego has agreed to end paid parking in Balboa Park by the beginning of next year — and to cut in half the trash fees that residents will have to pay moving forward.
+The city of San Diego has agreed to end paid parking in Balboa Park by the beginning of next year — and to cut in half the trash fees that many residents will have to pay moving forward.

 In exchange, opponents of the two unpopular fees agreed to drop a lawsuit over the trash fee and withdraw an effort to repeal the fees at the ballot box.

-The global settlement ends what have been two controversial issues for residents and allows the city to prevent what major revenue losses if they were defeated in court and at the ballot.
+The global settlement ends what have been two controversial issues for residents and allows the city to prevent major revenue losses if they were defeated in court and at the ballot.
 Now, the already cash-strapped city will take a smaller budget hit in the short term to ward off that bigger risk.

-Councilmember Stephen Whitburn during a press conference announcing the settlement, said the deal is an example of what leaders can do when they work together.
-He appeared at the press conference alongside former Mayor Kevin Faulconer, who as the head of the conservative Lincoln Club of San Diego was leading the effort to overturn the fees at the ballot box.
+Councilmember Stephen Whitburn, during a press conference announcing the settlement, said the deal is an example of what leaders can do when they work together.
+He appeared at the press conference alongside former Mayor Kevin Faulconer, who as the head of the conservative Lincoln Club of San Diego, was leading the effort to overturn the fees at the ballot box.

 “A real winner in this agreement is San Diegans,” Whitburn said.

 The trial over the trash fee, which was currently underway in San Diego Superior Court, is now resolved.
-Beginning in July 2027, the city will lower the annual fee from $57 a year for standard trash service to $38.75 for those with the larger trash bins and $32.30 a month for residents with smaller trash receptacles.
+Beginning in July 2027, the city will lower the annual fee for applicable homeowners from $57 a year for standard trash service to $38.75 for those with the larger trash bins and $32.30 a month for residents with smaller trash receptacles.

-Mia Severson, one of the attorneys representing a group of residents challenging the trash fees, said the city sough the settlement a week after rejecting a similar agreement because “evidence came out that I think helped to position us exactly where we are today.”
+Mia Severson, one of the attorneys representing a group of residents challenging the trash fees, said the city sought the settlement a week after rejecting a similar agreement because “evidence came out that I think helped to position us exactly where we are today.”

 Whitburn estimated that slashing the trash fee will create a $10 million budget hit in the 2028 and 2029 fiscal years.